elastic/kibana/rfcs/text/0016_buildkite.md

 - Delete old images when creating new ones
 - Ability to roll back images easily and/or pin specific image versions
 - Manage dependencies, failures, updates, etc across all supported OSes and architectures, on a regular basis

-TODO public and link to code for current agent image

 ### Buildkite org-level settings management